cpp-niel/cdv/mdsource/doc/elem.md

 The symbol styles provided by *cdv* are based on the marker styles that will be familiar to matplotlib users.
 They are specified in the form of `char` values.
-For instance, the syle value `'*'` represents a five pointed star symbol.
+For instance, the style value `'*'` represents a five pointed star symbol.
 Here is a complete list of the supported symbols and their corresponding `char` values:

 ![](./../tests/approval_tests/cdv/elem/approved_files/symbols.all_symbols.approved.svg)